5 Low-Impact HIIT Workouts You Can Do Anywhere with Kayezen VECTOR

 What To Do:

-• Deep Squat – Internal: Start by anchoring the VECTOR at knee height and attaching the cinch strap.
-Engage core and lower into a deep squat.
-Focus on glutes and quads.
+• Deep Squat – Internal: Start by anchoring the VECTOR at knee height, standing sideways to the resistance place the cinch strap on the leg closest to the resistance.
+Slowly lower into a deep squat.
 The internal angle encourages deeper muscle activation in the thighs.

-• Repeat for Both Sides: Alternate the internal and external angles for each leg, allowing for balanced muscle engagement on both sides of the body.
+• Repeat for Both Sides: Alternate the internal and external angles for each leg, allowing for balanced muscle strength on both sides of the body.

 This routine provides a high-resistance, low-impact workout that’s accessible to all fitness levels and ideal for those seeking effective lower body strengthening with minimal joint strain.